ES Troyes AC

-Espérance Sportive Troyes Aube Champagne (ESTAC), commonly known as Troyes, is a French professional association football club based in Troyes that competes in Ligue 2.
+Espérance Sportive Troyes Aube Champagne (ESTAC), commonly known as Troyes, is a French professional association football club based in Troyes.
+The club competes Ligue 1, the highest division of French football.
 It plays its home matches at the Stade de l'Aube.
 Founded in 1986, it is the third professional club from the city, after AS Troyes-Savinienne and Troyes AF.
 The club is part of the City Football Group.